shoprunback/documentation/source/includes/php/rest_client.md

 $restClient = \Shoprunback\RestClient::getClient();

-// Use the production environment
+// Use ONE of those functions to define your environment (don't use both at the same time)
 $restClient->useProductionEnvironment();

-// Use the sandbox environment
 $restClient->useSandboxEnvironment();
 ```